kuyawa/StellarSDK/Readme.md

 ````

-\* Stellar uses [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift) by Marcin Krzyzanowski so you should clone that library too and include it in your app.
+\* StellarSDK uses [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift) by Marcin Krzyzanowski so you should clone that library too and include it in your app.
 Will be embedded in the StellarSDK framework in the future.

 ## Account Class